solo2-0/CTF-tools/README.md

 # CTF-tools
-Python scripts for iamge steganography.
+Python scripts for CTF challenges and how to use them.
-Tools for forensics and their descriptions.
+CTF tools for various challenges and how to use them.